 Sometimes one of the more difficult decisions when writing our own short stories is choosing the style of narration.
 First person?
 Third person (close)?
 Third person (distant)?
 If, like Kevin Barry, you want your main character to have stepped back and seen the comedic, human side of themselves by the end of the story, this first person narration works well.

-Of course, this particular Self-revelation is all connected to the realisation that he’s not young anymore, but I went into that up top.
+Of course, this particular Anagnorisis is all connected to the realisation that he’s not young anymore, but I went into that up top.

-What does the narrator do, which tells us, the reader, he has had that realisation?
+What does the narrator do, which tells us, the reader, he has achieved that particular realisation?
 Well, he steps down from his role as newsletter writer.
 He can’t face writing any more obituaries.

 - a full awareness of the distinction between self and others